What is HTML <noscript> Tag?

 </html>

-Q1: What is the purpose of the <noscript> tag?
+Q1: What is the purpose of the HTML noscript tag?

-A: The <noscript> tag provides alternate content to users whose browsers do not support JavaScript or have JavaScript disabled.
+The noscript tag provides alternative content for users whose browsers do not support JavaScript or have it disabled.